25 in Boston

 Likelihood of fatal or severe injury for pedestrians struck by drivers traveling at these speeds.1

-This new law is just one aspect of Mayor Walsh’s Vision Zero Action Plan to end traffic deaths and serious injuries.
+This new law is just one aspect of the Mayor’s Vision Zero Action Plan to end traffic deaths and serious injuries.
 The plan sets out a robust platform of policies, street design, and education to reduce traffic fatalities in Boston.
-You can learn more about Vision Zero by visiting visionzeroboston.org.
+You can learn more about Vision Zero.

 Boston’s 25 mph default speed limit is on par with other major U.S. and international cities that have made it a priority to reduce fatalities and serious injuries on their streets.
 Some of these cities include New York City, Los Angeles, London, Paris, and Berlin, and Tokyo.

 The new speed limit won’t have an impact on your ability to get around efficiently in Boston.
 Vehicle speed is primarily determined by factors like traffic congestion, double-parked vehicles, turning vehicles, and traffic signals.